ibktommy/javascript-dsa-lessons/readme.md

-# THIS IS THE GUIDE FOR THE COURSE SRUCTURE AND CODES AS MADE BY THE AUTHOR - Brad Traversy
+# THIS IS THE GUIDE FOR THE COURSE SRUCTURE AND CODES AS MADE BY THE TUTOR - Brad Traversy

+I (the student - ibktommy) did not include the `[name]-solution.js` code files like the Tutor did.
+The `[name].js` code files already serves as my solution.

 ## Traversy JS Challenges: Data Structures & Algorithms